ersumitk8800/finalyearproject/README.md

-🦠 COVID-19 Data Analysis App
+# 🦠 COVID-19 Data Analysis using Streamlit

-## 📌 About Project
+## 📌 Project Overview
-This project is a Data Science web application built using Streamlit.
+This is a Final Year Project based on Data Science and Machine Learning.
-It analyzes COVID-19 data and presents it in an interactive dashboard for better understanding.
+The project analyzes COVID-19 data and visualizes it using an interactive Streamlit dashboard.

 ## 🚀 Features
-- 📊 Data Visualization (Charts & Graphs)
+- 📊 Data Visualization (Graphs & Charts)
-- 🌍 Country-wise COVID-19 Analysis
+- 🌍 Country-wise COVID Analysis
-- 📈 Daily Cases Tracking
+- 📈 Daily Case Tracking
-- 🖥️ Simple and User-Friendly Interface
+- 🖥️ User-friendly Dashboard

 ## 🛠️ Technologies Used
 - Python 🐍